stultus/PeARS/try-it.md

 I am running all this on an Ubuntu machine, so you may have to adapt things for your OS.

-*    install sqlite3: sudo apt-get install sqlite3
+*    install sqlite3: *sudo apt-get install sqlite3*

-*    install lynx: sudo apt-get install lynx-cur
+*    install lynx: *sudo apt-get install lynx-cur*

-*    install Stanford POS tagger: Download the ‘basic’ Stanford POS Tagger from http://nlp.stanford.edu/software/tagger.shtml#Download and unpack it: unzip stanford-postagger-2014-06-16.zip.
+*    install Stanford POS tagger: Download the ‘basic’ Stanford POS Tagger from [http://nlp.stanford.edu/software/tagger.shtml#Download](http://nlp.stanford.edu/software/tagger.shtml#Download) and unpack it: *unzip stanford-postagger-2014-06-16.zip*.
 I assume you are unpacking in your home directory, so you end up with a ~/stanford-postagger-2014-06-16/ folder or similar.

-*    download MALLET from http://mallet.cs.umass.edu/download.php and unpack it, also in your home directory: tar -xzvf mallet-2.0.7.tar.gz.
+*    download MALLET from [http://mallet.cs.umass.edu/download.php](http://mallet.cs.umass.edu/download.php) and unpack it, also in your home directory: tar -xzvf mallet-2.0.7.tar.gz.
 You should have a ~/mallet-2.0.7/ folder.

-*    download and install DISSECT: http://clic.cimec.unitn.it/composes/toolkit/installation.html
+*    download and install DISSECT: [http://clic.cimec.unitn.it/composes/toolkit/installation.html](http://clic.cimec.unitn.it/composes/toolkit/installation.html)

-*    install web.py: sudo easy_install web.py
+*    install web.py: sudo easy_install web.py (if you don't have easy_install on your machine, do *sudo apt-get install python-setuptools*)

-*    create a directory for your PeARS experiments: mkdir ~/PeARS/
+*    create a directory for your PeARS experiments: *mkdir ~/PeARS/*

 *    get the PeARS scripts from my repository and save them in your ~/PeARS directory, keeping the directory structure intact.